 So in my opinion Riley chose the easier option of no action.
 Maybe he genuinely thought the challenge was shoulder to shoulder, or at least there was enough doubt in his mind to wave play on.
 He had one chance to see two players collide when sprinting at full speed: could he be sure enough to send a player off?
 I don’t know.

-Maybe he bottled it.
+Maybe Riley bottled it.
 Maybe he was scared of Fergie.
 Maybe a million things.
 By the rules it was the wrong decision, but I can see why he made it.
 I believe most refs would have done the same.
 Weak refereeing perhaps, the wrong decision with the benefit of hindsight and replays, but not evidence of any conspiracy.

 Antonio Reyes was repeatedly fouled by the Neville brothers and no action was taken against them